Rarau/octet/README.md

 In this project, I aimed to make the rendering as efficient as possible by saving as many drawcalls as possible.

--Initially I drawed a quad for each tile, thus making one draw call for each tile which quickly degraded performance as the map increased size.
+- Initially I drawed a quad for each tile, thus making one draw call for each tile which quickly degraded performance as the map increased size.

--For the second iteration I took a different approach: A planar grid mesh is generated in runtime for each tileset defined in the tmx file.
+- For the second iteration I took a different approach: A planar grid mesh is generated in runtime for each tileset defined in the tmx file.
 Then the UV coordinates for each vertex of this mesh are assigned depending on the tile.
 By doing this the program can render a map with just one draw call per tileset, however there are depth rendering issues.

--As a future third iteration I will aim for a draw call per layer, using a multitexture shader which will take the different tilesets for that layer as parameters and this will fix the depth rendering issues while keeping the drawcall count low.
+- As a future third iteration I will aim for a draw call per layer, using a multitexture shader which will take the different tilesets for that layer as parameters and this will fix the depth rendering issues while keeping the drawcall count low.

 Although the project runs inside the Octet framework, the rendering is done directly in OpenGL.